spring-io/dataflow.spring.io/content/documentation/pages/9-applications/1-pre-packaged-applications.md

 To reduce clutter, it is recommended, to maintain a “focused” list of desired application-URIs in a custom property file.

 # Supported Spring Cloud Stream Applications

-The following table includes the dataflow.spring.io links to the Supported _Stream_ Applications

 | Artifact Type     | Latest Stable Release                                                  | SNAPSHOT Release                                                           |
 | ----------------- | ---------------------------------------------------------------------- | -------------------------------------------------------------------------- |